ALONG THE MIGHTY SHORES OF THE SOVIET MEDITERRANEAN

 DAY 3 - Constanța

-From Bucharest we’ll move east and reach the classy city of Constanta, the main Romanian town along the melancholic, tacky and slightly depressing Black Sea coast.
+From Varna we’ll move further north, cross the border into Romania and head for the classy city of Constanta, the main Romanian town along the melancholic, tacky and slightly depressing Black Sea coast.

 Constanta is famous for its splendidly abandoned Art Nouveau casino as well as for its fair share of elegant neoclassical buildings, exotic Ottoman heritage and ancient Roman ruins.

-We’ll spend a relaxing day in town touring its many architectonic wonders, sampling delicious seafood and hunting for the decrepit remnants of its communist past.
+We’ll spend a relaxing day in town touring its many architectonic treasures, sampling delicious seafood and hunting for the decrepit remnants of its communist past.

 Lunch, dinner and overnight in Constanta.